Family Building Path: Foster Care

 Myth #5

 Medical issues prevent me from fostering or adopting a child.
-Neither illness nor past addiction necessarily disqualifies prospective dads from fostering or adopting a child.
-This includes HIV and cancer.
-What is important is that your illness is being managed appropriately and that you can provide resources and a stable home for a child.
-Some agencies may require a substantial period of sobriety when there is a history of substance abuse, or that life-threatening illnesses such as cancer have been in remission for a certain period of time.
+Neither illness nor past addictions necessarily disqualify prospective foster parents.
+Those living with HIV or cancer, for example, are certainly eligible to adopt.
+As long as your illness is being managed properly and doesn’t interfere with your ability to provide a safe, stable and nurturing home you have nothing to worry about.
+Those in recovery should note that some agencies may require a substantial period of sobriety before starting the foster process, and those with past illnesses may have to wait until their illness is considered in complete remission.
 The intention is not discriminatory, but rather a way to ensure that you will be prepared to parent a child who may require a significant amount of your energy and attention.
 The best interest of the child always comes before that of the foster parent.
-But many people successfully foster and adopt children despite chronic health conditions.

 Myth #6

 It’s expensive to foster a child.
 Actually, the opposite is true.
-Compared to other paths to fatherhood including private adoption and surrogacy, foster care is very inexpensive.
+Compared to other paths to parenthood, including private adoption and surrogacy, foster care is very inexpensive.
 The average cost to become a foster parent ranges from $0 – $1,500.
-Financial support is usually available to help care for a foster child and in fact can continue post-adoption by way of federal and state tax credits, employer benefits, assistance with college expenses for older youth and more.
+Financial support is usually available to help care for a foster child and, in fact, can continue post-adoption by way of federal and state tax credits, employer benefits, assistance with college expenses for older youth and more.
 You do not need to be wealthy to foster or adopt a child.
 You don’t even need to own your own home!

 Myth #7

 Biological parents can later “reclaim” their children.
-This is actually a pretty common misconception.
-But it’s just not true.
+This is a common misconception, but it just isn’t true.
 Once a child’s birth parents have had their rights terminated, they cannot regain custody.
 Period.
 Adoption is permanent and adoptive parents enjoy the same rights and responsibilities as parents whose children are born to them.
-Open adoptions of children in foster care are becoming more common.
-This means that the adopted child maintains some level of contact with his/her birth parents.
-There is a wide range of how open adoptions are interpreted.
-It could be a birthday card and annual photo, or it could be regular visits and Sunday dinners.
-What it looks like is a negotiation between the adoptive parents and the birth parents.
-But regardless, biological parents cannot “reclaim” their children once they have been adopted.
+Open adoptions of children in foster care is becoming more common, and it allows the adopted child to maintains some level of contact with his/her birth parents.
+There is no right or wrong way to define your open adoption, and adoptive parents typically work with birth parents to set rules for their open adoption.

 Other FAQs